joseeden/joeden/docs/005-Cybersecurity/008-Security-Operations/032-SIEM.md

 ## Overview

-SIEM, or Security Information and Event Management, is a comprehensive approach to security management that combines SIM (Security Information Management) and SEM (Security Event Management) functions into a single, integrated solution.
+**SIEM** or **Security Information and Event Management**, is a comprehensive approach to security management that combines SIM (Security Information Management) and SEM (Security Event Management) functions into a single, integrated solution.

 SIEM can provide details such as: